leiradel/hackable-console/README.md

         * The only class that inherits from `Desktop` is `Application`.
 * `Scriptable.h`
     * Declares the `Scriptable` interface.
-        * This interface has only one method, `push`, which must pushe an instance of a class that implements it onto the Lua stack as a full userdata object.
+        * This interface has only one method, `push`, which must push an instance of a class that implements it onto the Lua stack as a full userdata object.
         * Classes that implement this interface should also have a method that can check if an instance of it is present at a particular index of the Lua stack, i.e. `static Config* check(lua_State* const L, int const index);`
         * I'm not convinced of the necessity of this interface, but it'll stay there for now.
 * `Application.h`